-Equality bodies and Equinet

-Promoting equality in Europe
+Equality bodies and Equinet Promoting equality in Europe

-- What are equality bodies?

-- Why do we need equality bodies?

-- What challenges do equality bodies face?

-- What does the European network of equality bodies do?

-Equality bodies are public institutions set up across Europe to promote equality and tackle discrimination on grounds of gender, race, age, sexual orientation, religion and belief, disability or other grounds.
+- What are equality bodies? - Why do we need equality bodies? - What challenges do equality bodies face? - What does the European network of equality bodies do?
+EQUALITY BODIES : NATIONAL DEFENDERS OF EQUALITY AND NON-DISCRIMINATION Equality bodies are public institutions set up across Europe to promote equality and tackle discrimination on grounds of gender, race, age, sexual orientation, religion and belief, disability or other grounds.
 They play a fundamental role in the non-discrimination architecture of the EU.
 Their role is defined in accordance with EU equal treatment legislation requiring Member States to set up equality bodies to combat discrimination based on race and ethnic origin, as well as gender.
 However, many Member States have gone beyond these requirements and ensure that equality bodies can also deal with discrimination based on the other grounds mentioned above.
 These bodies have a distinct role from national governments and civil society organisations.
-They promote equality and ensure that equal treatment legislation is applied by:

-- Investigating cases of discrimination - Building a culture that is respectful of rights - Providing information and in some cases legal support to potential victims - Monitoring and reporting on discrimination issues - Conducting research and providing policy recommendations - Engaging with public bodies, employers and NGOs to foster non-discriminatory practices and ensure awareness and compliance with equal treatment legislation first point of contact for victims of discrimination, they have an extensive understanding of how discrimination affects people in Europe.
+They promote equality and ensure that equal treatment legislation is applied by: - Investigating cases of discrimination - Building a culture that is respectful of rights - Providing information and in some cases legal support to potential victims - Monitoring and reporting on discrimination issues - Conducting research and providing policy recommendations - Engaging with public bodies, employers and NGOs to foster non-discriminatory practices and ensure awareness and compliance with equal treatment legislation EQUALITY BODIES AS VALUABLE PARTNERS Equality bodies are authoritative voices in matters of discrimination at national level (for example, implementing the law on tackling race discrimination, overcoming the gender pay gap, providing statistics on discrimination, etc.).
+As a first point of contact for victims of discrimination, they have an extensive understanding of how discrimination affects people in Europe.
 They can provide reliable "on the ground" information about the challenges faced by victims and on national equal treatment policies.
 Equality bodies also work towards the better implementation of EU legislation by monitoring and taking an active part in the implementation of the EU Directives.